Northside Health NT.

 It is very important that you take action immediately however, if your mild flu or cold becomes more severe.
 Any sign of your lungs being affected such as difficulty breathing, shortness of breath and chest pain, particularly with fever, requires an urgent visit to RDH ED, no matter what time of day or night.

-If you fulfil the criteria and are mildly unwell, you need to first book a COVID-19 test by calling CDC on 89228044 or 1800 008 002.
+If you fulfil the criteria, you need to first book the COVID-19 test by calling CDC on 89228044 or 1800 008 002.
 If you are very unwell, call the hotline and proceed immediately to RDH ED.

-You have been in close contact with a confirmed coronavirus (COVID-19) case in the past 14 days and you develop respiratory illness with or without fever.
+You have been in close contact (see below) with a confirmed coronavirus (COVID-19) case in the past 14 days

-You are a healthcare worker with direct patient contact or frontline worker (police, emergency services, correctional officers, educators and childcare workers) and you have a respiratory illness OR a fever.
+You are a healthcare worker with direct patient contact, pharmacist, or frontline worker (police, emergency services, correctional officers, educators, childcare, aged care & disability workers, pharmacists & pharmacists)